typst/svg2pdf/tests/README.md

 # Tests

-We use a Python script to generate the `test.rs` file, which tests all of the svg files that are part of the test suites.
+We use a Python script to generate the `library.rs` file, which tests all of the svg files that are part of the test suites.
 SVG files which don't have a corresponding reference image will be skipped.
 To regenerate this file, you can simply run `./scripts/gen-tests.py` and it should work out of the box.